[?] Subscribe To This Site

 Jig Saw-Saber Saw

-I use a jig saw for this.
+I use a jig saw for cutting curves .
 This would be a little difficult trying to do this on a miter or table saw.

 Jig saws come in a wide range of choices.
 The inexpensive brands don't give you the control you need in some cases.
 The less expensive models usually come with a fixed speed which can be difficult to make more precise cuts.
 Variable speeds work a lot better for this and gives you more control.